 What are the pros and cons of the 11 exam types?

-This is the second and final lesson about Exam Types.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapters about Exam Types.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the eleven academic exam types